2BoysAndHats/KinectJSBridge/README.md

 This is the client half of the ThisMightWork library.
 (You can find the server half [here](https://github.com/2BoysAndHats/ThisMightWork)) This a JavaScript library that enables web developers to develop applications that use Kinect body tracking technology super easily.

+(Note: gestures only work with the closest user)

 It also has an easy to use syntax.
 This is all the code you need to get started:

 ```js